Father’s Day Grief: Absence of Your Father or Your Child on This Day

 Honor the Truth

 Honor the truth.
-This “Hallmark card day” Father’s Day is a hard day for someone whose Dad has died., or a Dad whose child has died.
-You have every right to be sad that your loved one is not physically here with you any longer.
+This “Hallmark card day” Father’s Day is a hard day for someone whose Dad has died.
+You have every right to be sad that your Dad is not physically here with you any longer.

 If you need coping tools and strategies to work through your grief, let me help you.
 Set up your complimentary consultation NOW.